maarjal/meal_tracker/README.md

 ## Description

-The Meal Tracker web app is for logging meals, including the amount of calories and details.
+The Meal Tracker web app helps to keep track of your meals.
+Features include calorie amount and comments display.

 ## The project meets following objectives: